coolsubbu/Genset_Performance_index/README.md

 Imagine having an amazon-like website for buying generators with ratings, reviews and  recommendations.
 Lets add a comprehensive performance index to rank them.

 we have 26 metrics from several types of performance metrics usually assumed to be good.
-We can have a single Compatio Score for all of them .
+We can have a single Compatio score for all of them .
 The following are the metrics considered for Compatio generator index:

 ISO certifications